ngrant81/Homelab-Notes-IT-Security-GRC/README.md

-# IT & Cybersecurity Portfolio
+# IT Portfolio
 ## About Me
-Aspiring IT and Cybersecurity Professional
+Aspiring IT Professional

 ---

 ## Certifications (In Progress)
 -CompTIA A+ Core 1
 -CompTIA A+ Core 2 (Planned)
--Security +
+-CompTIA Network+

 ---